renspringlea/ryba.ren/_posts/2025-04-20-success-breeds-problems.md

 ---
 layout: post
 title: "When success breeds problems"
-tags: philosophy self-improvement social-challenges effective-altruism
+tags: philosophy self-improvement social-challenges effective-altruism history
 ---

 In [a previous post]({% post_url 2025-04-17-casual-sport-win-rate %}), I argued that there are some contexts where a 100% rate of success is actually suboptimal.
 I illustrated the example of casual team sports.